rupeshkangane0/Pizza-Sales-Data-Analysis-SQL-Project-/README.md

 CSV Dataset – Used as the base data source for queries.

 # 📊 Visual Presentation
-To make the insights easier to understand, I also created a presentation on Canva with visuals like charts and summary slides.
+To make the insights easier to understand, I also created a presentation on Canva with visuals slides.
 This complements the SQL analysis and makes it easier for non-technical audiences to grasp the findings.
 ![image](https://github.com/user-attachments/assets/9cf4bbb8-a0e2-4ab5-8cce-29dd88ca9f69)